Molecular Machines: Lessons from Integrating Structure, Biophysics and Chemistry

 Sunday 18 May - Wednesday 21 May 2014

-- Meet other delegates on the Conference Facebook page.
+- Keep in contact with other delegates on the Conference Facebook page

 - Dynamical machines in cell division

 - Nuclear trafficking and localisation